egaumer/torah/exodus/shmot.md

 # SH'MOT &sdot; שמות
-**“Names”** *1:1–6:1*
+**Parashah 14 &nbsp;&middot;&nbsp; Names** *(1:1–6:1)*

 &nbsp;
 # Day 1 &middot; _The Jewish Problem_

-The word Sh'mot means _“names”_.
+The word Sh'mot (Hebrew: שְׁמוֹת) means _“names”_.
 This portion is named because the book begins with the phrase _“These are the names (Sh'mot) of the sons of Israel…”_ The English name Exodus comes from the Greek translation of the Hebrew Bible.
 It means _“departure.”_ The book opens with the children of Israel in slavery.
 It seems God has forgotten them - but He has not.

 Read [Exodus 1](https://www.biblegateway.com/passage/?search=Exodus+1&version=CJB).